markokovacevic1998/avantos-journey-builder-coding-challenge/README.md

 A Next.js application for visualizing and managing form dependencies in a graph structure, with support for field prefill configuration from various sources.

+This application is built as a coding challenge for the Avantos.ai.

 ## 🚀 Quick Start

 ### Prerequisites